Eden-Sobol/js-frontend/README.md

  jsf.rc() (rectangle) takes 4 args.
 Arg 1 is width, 2 is height, self explanatory.
 Arg 3 is color. arg 4 is id.

- jsf,tr (triangle) takes 5 args.
+ jsf.tr (triangle) takes 5 args.
 Args 1 is width, 2 is height, 3 is color, 4 is id again.
 But 5 decides what rotation the triangle is on.
 You can pick "bottom", "top", "left" or "right" that decides where the bottom side of the triangle faces.

+ jsf.ci() (circle) is the exact same as jsf.rc(), but round

  FOR ALL FUNCTIONS THAT CREATE A NEW ELEMENT (cr, re, tr): its the args + two other args (left and top), and those set where the element is.